Akshay-Vs/Akshay-Vs/README.md

 <h1 align="center">Hi 👋, I'm Akshay Vs</h1>
 <h3 align="center">A student developer from India</h3>

-- 🔭 I’m currently working on a **python module that automatically fix some compilation errors**
+- 🔭 I’m currently working on a **python module that automatically fixes some compilation errors**

 - 🌱 I’m currently learning **Machine Learning and stuff like that**